Synthetixio/SIPs/SIPS/sip-ethercollateral-v0.3.md

 ##### `withdrawCollateral() payable` function

-- Withdraw ETH from an open loan that is above the 200% collateral ratio.
+- Withdraw ETH from an open loan that is above the 150% collateral ratio.
 Useful when ETH-USD value increases.

 ###### `CloseLoan()` function

-- Require sUSD loan balance + accrued interest(5%) in wallet
+- Require sUSD loan balance + accrued interest(5%) + minting fee (if applicable 0.5%) in wallet
 - Fee Distribution.
-Deduct interest and transfer to fee pool.
+Deduct interest and transfer to fee pool to be distributed to SNX stakers
 - Burn all sUSD loaned via ETH collateral.
 - Unlock ETH and send ETH back to loan creator.

+##### `liquidateLoan(loanID, debtToCover)` function

+- Using sUSD will repay off the debt to restore the loan back to 150% collateral ratio.

 ### sUSD contract

+- Upgraded to MultiCollateralSynth
 - modifier to allow EtherCollateral-sUSD to issue sUSD
 - configuration (or contract resolver) for the EtherCollateralsUSD address